|

 be misleading because they've either cropped in, loosing field

-coverage and not showing the actual performance you will obtain,
+coverage and not showing the actual performance you'll obtain,

 or they have processed the images (also not showing you the actual